You are here

 Department of History

-The Bloomsburg University Department of History delivers a great course of studies where students and faculty work together in pursuit of excellence.
+Bloomsburg University's Department of History delivers a great course of studies where students and faculty work together in pursuit of excellence.

 Students who major or minor in history at Bloomsburg bring to their college experience both excellent high school credentials and strong intellectual curiosity.
 The Department of History provides scholarships for outstanding students; in fact, no major at Bloomsburg University offers more scholarships and fellowships than does the Department of History.
 The department is dedicated to honing students' intellectual skills and fostering their love of learning, while providing a solid grounding in American, European and world history.